ValFadeev/rundeck-nomad-plugin/README.md

 ## Purpose
 This is a [Workflow Step](http://rundeck.org/docs/developer/workflow-step-plugin.html) plugin for submitting jobs to a [Nomad](https://www.nomadproject.io/intro/index.html#what-is-nomad-) cluster via Rundeck UI.
 The plugin interacts with a Nomad server via HTTP API.

 Rundeck is a popular and well established automation tool.
 It features, besides other things, a rich customizable UI, role-based access control, scheduling, logging, alerts, cli and API support and an already extensive plugin ecosystem.
 It fits well into the CI/CD pipelines (for instance, there is a [Jenkins](http://rundeck.org/plugins/2013/01/01/jenkins-rundeck.html) Rundeck integration plugin).
-Rundeck itself [does not](http://rundeck.org/docs/administration/scaling-rundeck.html) lend itself easily to running in HA mode or scaling worker nodes.
+Rundeck [does not](http://rundeck.org/docs/administration/scaling-rundeck.html) lend itself easily to running in HA mode or scaling worker nodes.
 Therefore, it seems a good idea put a distributed scheduler such as Nomad behind it to offload resource-intensive jobs.

 ![Alt Screenshot](/images/job.png)